LucaLovagnini/spotifyByLanguage/README.md

 - **zh** — Chinese
 - And many more...

+### 🚩Known Limitations

+- **Instrumental tracks** (i.e., tracks without lyrics) are currently classified as `unknown`.
+Support for explicit instrumental detection is planned via the `tag_instrumentals` step in a future release.

+- **Metadata-based language detection may be inaccurate.** The initial classification step runs `langdetect` on a combination of track title, artist name, and album name.
+This can lead to incorrect results when the title language differs from the lyric language (e.g., *Madonna – La Isla Bonita* is classified as `es` based on the title, even though the lyrics are primarily in English).

 ## ⚙️ Configuration
 ### Language Detection Settings
-You can modify these in : `detect_language.py`
+You can modify these in : `config.py`
-- : Minimum confidence (default: 0.80) `COMBINED_CONF_THRESHOLD`
+- Minimum confidence (default: 0.80) `LANGUAGE_CONF_THRESHOLD`
-- : Field importance weights `WEIGHTS`
+- Field importance weights `WEIGHTS`
-- : Minimum text length `MIN_TEXT_LEN_FOR_DETECTION`
+- Minimum text length `MIN_TEXT_LEN`

 ### Rate Limiting
 Built-in rate limiting with exponential backoff:
-- Spotify: 1-second delays between requests
+- Spotify: 50 songs fetched per request
-- Genius: Progressive delays on rate limits
+- Genius: 1-second between requests, with progressive delays on rate limits

 ## 🔍 Troubleshooting
 ### Common Issues